Marc Breedlove: Research

 In numerous papers, Breedlove has demonstrated that steroid hormones and sexual behavior affect the developing and adult spinal cord and brain.
 He also reported that the average digit ratio of lesbians is more masculine than that of straight women, a finding that has been replicated in his and many other labs and which indicates that lesbians, on average, are exposed to more prenatal testosterone than are straight women.
-This finding joins many others that biological influences, such as prenatal testosterone and fraternal birth order, act before birth to affect the later unfolding of human sexual orientation, which is the theme for the documentary project Whom You Love.
+This finding joins many others that biological influences, such as prenatal testosterone and fraternal birth order, act before birth to affect the later unfolding of human sexual orientation.

-He is sole author of two textbooks Principles of Psychology and Foundations of Neural Development and has co-authored textbooks in Biological Psychology and Behavioral Neuroendocrinology.
+He is sole author of two textbooks, Principles of Psychology and Foundations of Neural Development, and has co-authored textbooks in biological psychology and behavioral neuroendocrinology.

-Breedlove, along with other neuroscientists, researched PTSD being connected to erectile dysfunction.
-This erectile dysfunction is usually treated by psychotherapy.
-Breedlove helped to find the receptor that is affected by the PTSD.
-This was found through a series of stress tests on rats.
-The receptor is called the gastrin-releasing peptide (GRP) receptor.
-This receptor is stress-vulnerable and should be targeted in treatment.
+A 2009 study co-authored by Breedlove examined whether post-traumatic stress disorder might contribute to erectile dysfunction.
+Male rats subjected to single prolonged stress, an experimental protocol that models PTSD, showed reduced gastrin-releasing peptide (GRP) in the lumbar spinal cord and weakened penile reflexes.
+Treatment with a GRP receptor agonist restored the reflexes.
+The authors proposed the spinal GRP system as a possible therapeutic target for psychogenic erectile dysfunction in men with PTSD.

-He also researched how GRP in the lumbar spinal cord could be stimulated for the purpose of curing erectile dysfunction.
-It was found that the female rats and the male rats with erectile dysfunction had the same amount of GRP.
-Once the GRP was stimulated in the male rats, androgen receptors worked, and erectile dysfunction was cured.
-During the experiment, simple erections, dorsal flips of the penis and cup-like flaring erections of the distal glans were measured in the rats before and after probe stimulation.
+He also researched how GRP in the lumbar spinal cord could be pharmacologically stimulated to restore male reproductive function.
+It was found that female rats and male rats with non-functional androgen receptors had only a vestigial GRP system in this region.
+Once GRP receptors were stimulated in castrated male rats, penile reflexes and ejaculation were restored.
+During the experiment, simple erections, dorsal flips of the penis, and cup-like flaring erections of the distal glans were measured in the rats before and after administration of a GRP receptor agonist.

 Breedlove examined the sex differences in animals to gain an understanding of the sex differences in humans.
-It was found in rats that the males had more cell numbers in the spinal nucleus of the bulbocavernosus (SNB) than the female rats.
-These motor neurons appear in both male and female rats, but fade with age in the female rats.
-Testosterone was also found as the key hormone that is responsible for the differences between males and females.
+As a graduate student at UCLA, he and his doctoral advisor Arthur P. Arnold discovered the spinal nucleus of the bulbocavernosus (SNB), a sexually dimorphic motor nucleus in the lumbar spinal cord of rats.
+It was found in rats that the males had higher cell numbers in the SNB than the female rats.
+These motor neurons appear in both male and female rats at birth, but die off in the female rats during early development.
+Testosterone was also found to be the key hormone that is responsible for the differences between males and females by preventing this perinatal cell death in males.

 Breedlove researched the sexual preferences of homosexual men.
-Using homosexual and heterosexual male participants, it was found that the two groups did not vary according to mating desires.
-Even though homosexual males cannot reproduce, they, like the heterosexual males, prefer to be with a younger partner.
-This concludes that both groups' partner references were independent of the evolutionary need for reproduction.
+Using personal ads from homosexual and heterosexual men, it was found that the two groups did not vary in mating preferences.
+Even though their partnerships with men cannot produce offspring, homosexual males, like heterosexual males, prefer to be with a younger partner.
+The authors concluded that both groups' partner preferences were independent of reproductive considerations.